poojaparab/Aspect-Based-Sentiment-Analysis/aspect-opinion-extraction-fastapi/readme.md

 # Aspect Based Sentiment Analysis
 Hello!
-This is aspect based sentiment analysis alorithm hosted on Fastapi.
+This is aspect based sentiment analysis algorithm wrapped in Fastapi.

 # requirements
 1.Create virtual with python 3.7